 There are a bunch of things to check:

-- App Store is slow: may be it’s a server issue.
+- App Store is experiencing tremendous load: maybe it’s a server issue.
 Try again after a bit.

 - iPhone is low on resources.
-Kill all apps and respring/reboot your iPhone.
+Reboot your iPhone.

-- Try installing it via iTunes instead of directly on the iPhone.
-Use the Sync option.
+- Try installing the app via iTunes instead of directly from the iPhone.